davisjustinw/burnbucket/DEV_LOG.md

 - Add entry edit on edit bucket page
 - Add entry list to show bucket page
 - Add edit button to show bucket page
 - Add entry new to edit bucket page
+- Add amounts to entry lists on bucket edit and show

+## Pause Thu May 30 21:23:18 PDT 2019